Director's Cut (Kate Bush album)

 Bush wrote all of the songs and lyrics with the exception of lines borrowed from James Joyce.
 The album has received mostly positive critical reviews.
-Praise has appeared in various publications such as AllMusic and The Scotsman.

 Overview

 Released in May 2011, the album features four tracks taken from The Sensual World (1989) and seven from The Red Shoes (1993) which have been re-recorded while retaining most of the original instrumentation.

 Regarding the entirely new lyrics to the song "The Sensual World", now re-titled "Flower of the Mountain", Bush said this: "Originally when I wrote the song "The Sensual World" I had used text from the end of Ulysses by James Joyce, put to a piece of music I had written.
 When I asked for permission to use the text I was refused, which was disappointing.
 I then wrote my own lyrics for the song although I felt that the original idea had been more interesting.
 Well, I'm not James Joyce am I?
 When I came to work on this project I thought I would ask for permission again and this time they said yes.
 It is now re-titled "Flower of the Mountain" and I am delighted that I have had the chance to fulfill the original concept.
 For some time I have felt that I wanted to revisit tracks from these two albums and that they could benefit from having new life breathed into them.
 Lots of work had gone into the two original albums and now these songs have another layer of work woven into their fabric.
 I think of this as a new album."